-Nephrotoxicity: potential risk from chronic exposure to low levels of tenofovir alafenamide.
+Nephrotoxicity: potential risk from chronic exposure to low levels of tenofovir alafenamide, assess renal function before initiating therapy with Symtuza, monitor during therapy as clinically appropriate.
+Consider discontinuation in patients who develop clinically significant decreases in renal function or evidence of proximal renal tubulopathy.
 Renal impairment: Cobicistat decreases estimated creatinine clearance.
 Haemophilia: reports of increased bleeding.
 Severe skin reactions: Discontinue Symtuza immediately if signs/symptoms of severe skin reactions.
 Drug Rash with Eosinophilia and Systemic Symptoms (DRESS), Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN) and acute generalised exanthematous pustulosis reported with darunavir/ritonavir.
 Sulphonamide allergy: caution; contains sulphonamide moiety.

 Immune Reactivation Syndrome (IRIS): Inflammatory response to asymptomatic or residual opportunistic pathogens may arise in patients with severe immune deficiency at start of combination antiretroviral therapy (CART); evaluate symptoms when necessary.
 Herpes simplex/zoster reactivation observed with darunavir/ritonavir.
 Autoimmune disorders reported.
 Opportunistic infections: can develop; close clinical observation required.
 Other: Increase in weight, levels of blood lipids and glucose may occur, monitor blood lipids and glucose; refer to HIV treatment guidelines.
 Do not use Symtuza in combination with another antiretroviral requiring pharmaco-enhancement, with ritonavir, cobicistat, tenofovir disoproxil (as fumarate, phosphate or succinate), lamivudine or adefovir dipivoxil.

-Very common: headache, diarrhoea, nausea, rash (including macular, maculopapular, papular, erythematous, pruritic rash, generalised rash, and allergic dermatitis).
-Common: anaemia, anorexia, diabetes mellitus, hypercholesterolaemia, increased low density lipoprotein, hypertriglyceridaemia, hyperlipidaemia, abnormal dreams, dizziness, vomiting, abdominal pain, abdominal distension, dyspepsia, flatulence, pancreatic enzymes increased, hepatic enzyme increased, pruritus, urticaria, arthralgia, myalgia, asthenia, fatigue, increased blood creatinine.
+Very common: headache, diarrhoea, rash (including macular, maculopapular, papular, erythematous, pruritic rash, generalised rash, and allergic dermatitis).
+Common: anaemia, drug hypersensitivity, diabetes mellitus, anorexia, hypercholesterolaemia, low density lipoprotein increased, hypertriglyceridaemia, hyperlipidaemia, dyslipidaemia, abnormal dreams, dizziness, vomiting, nausea, abdominal pain, abdominal distension, dyspepsia, flatulence, hepatic enzyme increased, pruritus, urticaria, arthralgia, myalgia, asthenia, fatigue, increased blood creatinine.
 Other side effects: IRIS, pancreatitis acute, acute hepatitis, cytolytic hepatitis, angioedema, DRESS, SJS, TEN, acute generalised exanthematous pustulosis, osteonecrosis.

 Refer to SmPC for other side effects.